MyLovelyAxe/Motion_Classification_Thesis_IAW_RWTH/README.md

 ```
 None1:            # None class is for unexplicit or transitional movement between defined classes
   start: 0        # starts from the "end" of previous class
-  end: 220        # ends from the "start" of next class
+  end: 220        # ends at the "start" of next class
   label: 0        # label as 0
-Boxing1:          # Name = Abbreviation(from above) + x-th segment with same activity
+Boxing1:          # Name = Abbreviation of activity + x-th segment with same activity
   start: 220      # start: from which frame belong to this segment of activity
   end: 480        # end: to which frame belong to this segment of activity
   label: 7        # label: customized label of this activity